The importance of Support:

-Many sectors of the UK economy are well known for their role in supporting people directly; charities, the NHS, social services – but it’s not just the obvious caring professions that have a responsibility to support the wellbeing of their clients.
+Many sectors of the UK economy are well known for their roles in supporting people directly; charities, the NHS, social services – but it’s not just the obvious caring professions that have a responsibility to support the wellbeing of their clients.

 It’s important that the corporate finance community takes the time to acknowledge and remind ourselves of the role that we also play in supporting not just individual businesses but communities of people.